 “Modest is hottest…” I muttered under my breath, turning on my blinker for the gym.
 I get the alliteration; it’s really catchy.
 The mission itself has accomplished much good.
 But the name is an utter contradiction.

-I’m a fit, healthy woman who enjoys looking great both for my soon-to-be-husband and for my own self confidence.
+I’m a fit, healthy woman who enjoys looking great for my husband, kids, and for my own self confidence.
 But I’m not hot, and I don’t want to be.
-Here’s why.
+Here’s why:

-1. I believe my body’s value is independent of shifting cultural preferences.
+1. My body’s value is independent of shifting cultural preferences.